 6.)
 Find an accountability partner/group: Fun fact: I actually started this blog when I wanted to train for my first half marathon.
-I wanted an accountability journal of sorts, and knew if I started blogging and people saw it, then I would HAVE to follow through.
-(Psssst.
-If you want to start a blog too, I have a free email course that can get you started!)
+I wanted an accountability journal of sorts and knew if I started blogging and people saw it, then I would HAVE to follow through.
 Anyway, look around locally for a running group to join, or ask a friend to hold you accountable at work.

-7.) get fitted for proper shoes: When I first started running, I wanted to wear whatever shoes I thought looked the prettiest on the shelf in the store.
+7.)
+Get fitted for proper shoes: When I first started running, I wanted to wear whatever shoes I thought looked the prettiest on the shelf in the store.
 I knew nothing about my gait, what size I should get or the specific needs of my feet.
 I am much wiser now and know there are certain brands that just don’t work well for me.
-Currently I am loving Mizuno, and more specifically the new Wave Rider 21.
-They have a premium sock liner, a re-designed mesh upper, and a softer heel counter than previous versions.
-I hate tight fitting middles and toe boxes, and I feel like I have plenty of room in these shoes.
-They are breathable and great for the neutral runner.
-(If you don’t know if you are a neutral runner or not, I highly recommend going to a local running shoe store and getting a gait analysis).
-These are my new favorites, not to mention they come in several cute colors!
+I highly recommend going to a local running shoe store and getting a gait analysis, but then once you know what shoes you like, there are many places to purchase them.